teaql/teaql-quick-start/quick-start/function-patten.md

     ![](images/FP-10.png)

 3. Still in your IntelliJ IDEA, write a new function.
-And pres
+Remember to press **Command+S** to save it.
     ![](images/FP-11.png)